The PDF, TXT, and SLA formats each offer many options and so they're

 learn how to create custom Bible files see the help on the Generate page.
 If you haven't

-created any Bible files then the each link under Your Own area
+created any Bible files then each link under Your Own area will

 - PDF